EJMCR Cover Image EISSN: 2520-4998

 The European Journal of Medical Case Reports (EJMCR) is currently in the process of migrating to a new server.
 You may experience temporary site outages, broken links, or other technical issues.
 We kindly ask for your patience during this transition, and we will be back online as soon as possible.

-If you have submitted a manuscript through our previous submission system, you can continue to check for updates by logging into the previous journal platform: http://www.ejmanager.com/my/ejmcr/.
+If you had submitted a manuscript through our previous submission system, you can continue to check for updates by logging into the previous journal submission system: http://www.ejmanager.com/my/ejmcr/.

 Reviewers who accepted to review via our previous journal system, may log in via following link: